anushadatar/warmup_project/README.md

 ### Problem Description
 The robot should follow the closest person at a specified distance.
 ### Strategy and Solution
 I used the center of mass approach to implement person following.
+This process requires three discrete steps: finding the person, visualizing the center of mass in rviz, and then approaching the person.
+To find the person, I subscribed to the laser scan data input.
+For any angle with valid data, I computed the cartesian distance between the point on the data point recorded by the laser scanner and the robot.
+I kept a rolling average of the center point in terms of the x (`x_center`) and y (`y_center`) values.
+To visualize the center of mass, I placed a marker to represent the center of mass, and I offset its position by the coordinates of the robot so that it would appear in the proper location.
+To approach the person, I calculated the difference between the perceived center of mass and the robot's position and tuned a set of proportional controllers to adjust the velocity and angle of the robot to follow the object at the specified distance.

 ### Design Decisions and Debugging

-- For each behavior, describe the problem at a high-level.
-Include any relevant diagrams that help explain your approach.
-Discuss your strategy at a high-level and include any tricky decisions that had to be made to realize a successful implementation.
+The main design considerations here involved the difficulty of tuning the controller when using a strategy as error-prone as center of mass.
+I often got distance values that were much larger or smaller than expected, and I had to carefully tune my parameters to make my program as robust as possible.

 ### Demonstration
 ![Person Follower Demo](https://github.com/anushadatar/warmup_project/blob/master/report_visuals/follow_person.gif "Person Follower Gif")